 3.Replace wheat products with naturally gluten-free starches (potatoes, rice, corn, quinoa, corn tortillas, rice cakes, rice vermicelli)

 4.Choose whole grains (brown rice, quinoa, amaranth and buckwheat) and legumes (chickpeas, beans, lentils, soybeans, etc.) to optimize your intake of fibre and protein

 5.Use your own toaster oven and your own jars of jams and spreads (mayonnaise, mustard, etc.) to avoid cross-contamination

-6.Avoid hidden sources of gluten, such as soy sauce, seafood substitutes (pollock), grain-based alcohol (beer), certain soups and soup stocks, sausages and cold cuts.
+6.Avoid hidden sources of gluten, such as soy sauce, seafood substitutes (pollock), grain-based alcohol (beer), certain soups and soup stocks, all meat products!

 7.Read all food labels – it is vital to read all food nutrition labels to see if there is any gluten in the produce; usually most products will state if it is gluten-free, but if they do not, take care not to use any products with thickeners as they will be gluten based.

-8.Relaxation – it is really important to help the immune system (and in fact, the whole digestive system too) calm down by engaging in some form of relaxation, such as meditation, tai chi, yoga.
+8.Relaxation – it is really important to help the immune system (and in fact, the whole digestive system too) calm down by engaging in some form of relaxation, such as prayer and meditation.

 9.If you have Type 1 Diabetes and you have not been screened for coeliac disease, talk to your doctor about it.
 10% of people with Type 1 Diabetes have coeliac disease.

 10.Coeliac disease if untreated, can not only cause short term stomach problems, but because none of the food is being digested it causes long term problems like osteoporosis, infertility, anemia, weak teeth, and neuropathy.
 This doesn’t even count the complications that diabetes can cause!